ExpressionEngine/ExpressionEngine-User-Guide/source/cp/publish/create.rst

 moving your cursor over the Publish menu will show all of your Channels and allow you to select one.

-.. tip:: site builders can customize the display of the Publish Page on a per Channel bases by creating a custom layout.
+.. tip:: Site builders can customize the display of the Publish Page on a per Channel bases by creating a custom layout.
 Just go to the :doc:`Channel manager <../channel/index>` and click 'layouts' to access the :doc:`Form layout  <../channel/layouts/index>`.